APurbiya/Flight-Sim-Hackpad/README.md

 ##  CAD Model Preview

 Here is the 3D model of the macro pad case, the 3D print screws into the case onto the heat set inserts.
-I have some sorter screws I can use for this.:
+I have some sorter screws I can use for this.
+I don't want a top as I want to be able to see the PCB:

 ![CAD Model](images/cad_model.png)